LikeLion-DSProjectTeam/Team_1/README.md

 1. RowNumber - indicates the row number and this feature doesn't affect analysis
 2. CustomerId - A random identifier for customers, which also doesn't influence customer churn
 3. Surname - The customer's surname has no impact on their decision to leave the bank
+4. Complain - This feature has perfect correlation of 1 with `Exited', which could lead to overfitting

 ## Data Preprocessing
 - There were no missing values across all features.